 Technical Skills Required to Complete an Online Course Successfully

 To complete the requirements of a Phoenix Seminary online course you must have the ability: (1) to use a computer word processor such as Microsoft Word; (2) to launch a web browser and complete an online application at the seminary website for admission to Phoenix Seminary; (3) to register and pay tuition and fees for classes online; (4) to log into the seminary’s Moodlerooms Learning Management System and establish access using a password/key provided to registered students; (5) to access course materials and discussion forums by clicking on the items and drop-down menus displayed on the course page in Moodlerooms; (6) to send and receive email; (7) to send assignments to the professor as an attachment to email or through the electronic course Dropbox in Moodlerooms; and (8) to complete course evaluations and related assessment surveys online.

 Online Student Services and Support

 Once admitted, online students are assigned a “personal librarian” at the Seminary Library with whom they may communicate by email, telephone or Skype video call.

-Academic advising may be obtained from the Registrar.
-Career Counseling is provided by the Associate Dean of Students.
+Academic advising may be obtained from the student’s assigned Student Service Advisor.
+Career Counseling is provided by the Dean of Students.

 Technical assistance is available to online students.
 Please contact Technical Support at OnlineSupport@ps.edu.